 Lecture: The War in Syria: The End, or the Beginning of a New Phase?

 Hundreds of thousands are dead, and millions have fled – the war has brought incomprehensible suffering to Syria.
 Since 2017/2018 it has increasingly been presumed that the Assad regime, with its allies Iran and Russia, has won the war.
 But is the war really over, or is it just entering into a new phase?
-Dr. André Bank, acting director of the GIGA Institute of Middle East Studies, provides a picture of the Syria conflict since 2011 and discusses possible scenarios for the near future.
+Dr. André Bank, acting director of the GIGA Institute for Middle East Studies, provides a picture of the Syria conflict since 2011 and discusses possible scenarios for the near future.